 Staying away from compromising situations, like being alone with someone I’m attracted to, goes a long way.
 I am a sexual being, meaning that even a good, intimate hug can set me off.
 Also, it’s good to set boundaries, especially with people of the opposite sex, because they’ll be no confusion with where you stand and your intentions.

 I’ve come to understand that not everyone is going to be understanding of my decision.
-I still deal with comments like “you need to get laid and leave this celibacy nonsense” from some of my friends when I’m in a bad mood (as if a woman’s mood is dictated by how much sex she has), and guys who show interest in me back away as soon as I let them know of my celibacy.
+I still deal with comments like “you need to get laid ” from some of my friends when I’m in a bad mood (as if a woman’s mood is dictated by how much sex she has), and guys who show interest in me back away as soon as I let them know of my celibacy.
 It’s important to stand by your decision, and be selective of the guys you choose to date.

 Keeping busy and not dwelling on sexual thoughts works well.
 Being idle will make you mischievous, and you’ll eventually act on something you constantly think about.